-11 Best Feature Request Tracking Tools for Product Teams (Ranked)
+10 Best Feature Request Tracking Tools for Product Teams

 Happy customers are the best form of marketing to grow a business even faster than sales.
 According to a study, 77% of users have a more favorable view of a company that accepts, acknowledges, and actively works on customer feedback.

-If we don’t know what our customers want, we can’t do more of it.
+We can't do more of it if we don’t know what our customers want.
 However, we can't understand what drives customer satisfaction and loyalty if we don't collect customer feedback and feature requests.

 Choosing the right feature request tracking tool can be daunting.
 We've listed the best feature request software tools for SaaS teams, varying in use cases and pricing.
-This article will help you choose the best feature request tracking tool for your company.
+This article will help you choose your company's best feature request tracking tool.

 What is feature request tracking?